zyddnys/manga-image-translator/README.md

 OPENAI_API_KEY=sk-xxxxxxx...
 DEEPL_AUTH_KEY=xxxxxxxx...
 ```

+- Offline: Whether the translator can be used offline.

+- Sugoi is created by mingshiba, please support him in https://www.patreon.com/mingshiba

 #### glossory
 - mit_glossory: Sending a glossory to the AI model to guide its translation can effectively improve translation quality, for example, to ensure consistent translations of proprietary names and personal names.
 It will automatically extract the effective entries from the glossary for the current translation, so there is no need to worry that a large number of entries in the glossary will affect the translation quality.
 (Only valid for the openaitranslator, Compatible with sakura_dict and galtransl_dict.)